About Rasta Resource Hub

 Ras Tafari Was Crowned

-Straightaway, The Marcus Garvey prophecy was fulfilled following the crowning of Ras Tafari as Emperor Haile Selassie I in Ethiopia.
+Surprisingly, the Marcus Garvey prophecy was quickly fulfilled, following the crowning of Ras Tafari as Emperor Haile Selassie I in Ethiopia.
 Many saw this as proof that Garvey was a prophet.

 Leonard P. Howell Starts The First branch of Rastafari